shorn/zinc/readme.md

 **NOTE:** It is currently very much a work in progress, the instructions here are likely not up to date and the app itself is not working yet.

+# Doc todo
+* don't copy contents of Config.ts any more
+* copy values into the SSM params and lambda will serve that to the client
+* copy the cloudfront url to pacakge.json/proxy for local dev

 # Running you own infrastructure

 ## Pre-requisites